Jiff21/Notes/README.md

 * Remember to get webdriver to work in Safari you must install [safari driver extension](http://selenium-release.storage.googleapis.com/index.html?path=2.48/).
 At the link find SafariDriver.safariextz once downloaded drag it into extensions found in Safari Preferences.

 * I did like nosetests a little better for the --process but had to work around [this](http://apple.stackexchange.com/questions/209572/how-to-use-pip-after-the-os-x-el-capitan-upgrade) by installing python somewhere else.
 But then that seemed to break NPM after an upgrade.
 Using pyTest or manual runner for now.

+##### Nightwatch
+To run Nightwatch tests

+	grunt serve
+	grunt test:e2e

+##### Jasmine
+To run Jasmine Tests (to be written)

+	grunt test:unit

+##### PhantomCSS
+To setup PhantomCSS test

+	grunt serve
+	casperjs test test/phantomcss/specs/ --pre=./test/phantomcss/start.js --includes=./test/phantomcss/inc.js --post=./test/phantomcss/end.js  --ssl-protocol=any --ignore-ssl-errors=true --rebase

+To Run PhatomCSS tests:

+	grunt serve
+	casperjs test test/phantomcss/specs/ --pre=./test/phantomcss/start.js --includes=./test/phantomcss/inc.js --post=./test/phantomcss/end.js  --ssl-protocol=any --ignore-ssl-errors=true

+*PhantomCSS Notes: it keeps trying to get you to run it with --web-security=no --version, but that breaks it on OSX 10.10.5.
+Also, ignore the warning about not running tests.
+On Rebase no tests are run intentionally.
+On run command it must be referring to end.js or start.js file as you can see tests running and producing results.

+##### Flow
+To Install Flow.

+	npm install --save-dev flow-bin -g

+To run flow either do:

+	flow check

+Or start a Flow Server to check as you edit.

+	flow

+---